The sales process can be a drag

-The image of the ideal salesperson is an extroverted, talkative, and likable person whose ONE goal is to...
+The image of the ideal salesperson is an extroverted, talkative, and likable person who has ONE GOAL, to CLOSE.
+CLOSE.
+CLOSE.

 "Always Be Closing"

-The mantra of salespeople around the world.
-Either the client buys, or they buy.
-Period.
-The goal is to close and close FAST regardless of the outcome for the client.
+The goal is to close deals and close them FAST, regardless of the outcome for the client.

 They don’t work anymore.